Chevrolet Tahoe: GMC Yukon Denali

-For 1998, GMC introduced its Yukon Denali luxury SUV.
+For 1998, GMC introduced the Yukon Denali luxury SUV.
 The inaugural model of its Denali sub-brand, the Yukon Denali was initially the flagship SUV of General Motors, competing against the larger Lincoln Navigator.
 While sharing much of its body with the standard Yukon, the Denali was fitted with new bodywork forward of the windshield and new lower body cladding.
 The interior underwent extensive upgrades, featuring upgraded leather and woodgrain trim, and a Bose stereo system (cassette/CD changer).